canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 Try: sudo apt install <selected package>
 ```

-Or you might get another error if you previously installed the `hello` snap:
+Or you might get a different error if you previously installed the `hello` snap:

 ```bash
 hello